Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

    Ethernet connection

 Find out which DUT interfaces are connected with traffic generator.
 ``sudo ethtool --identify <interface_name>`` will typically blink a light on the NIC to help identify the physical port associated with the interface.

 Get interface names and PCIe addresses from ``lshw`` command:

 .. code-block:: shell

         sudo lshw -c net -businfo

+The output will look similar to:

 .. code-block:: none